Northern governors inaugurate 30-man committee on youth development – The Sun Nigeria

-Chairman of Northern Governors’ Forum and Gov. of Plateau, Mr Simon Lalong, has inaugurated a 30-member Special Committee on Youth and Civil Societies development in the region.
+Chairman of Northern Governors’ Forum and Plateau State Governor, Simon Lalong, yesterday, inaugurated a 30-member Special Committee on Youth and Civil Societies development in the region in response to recent #EndSARS protests across the country.

+This was one of the resolutions reached at their meeting on November 2 in Kaduna.

-The News Agency of Nigeria (NAN) reports that the committee was inaugurated on Wednesday in Kaduna, with the Emir of Zazzau, Alhaji Ahmad Nuhu-Bamalli, as chairman.
+The committee inaugurated in Kaduna has Emir of Zazzau, Alhaji Ahmad Nuhu-Bamalli, as chairman.

 “It will important because of strategic role that youths play in the socio-economic and political development of the nation.